microsoft/ivy/doc/examples/client_server_example.md

 This program declares two *types* `client` and `server`.
 At this point, we don't know anything about these types except that there is at least one value of each type.
-The types `client` and `server` can be though of as represent abstract identifiers of clients and servers, respectively.
+The types `client` and `server` can be though of as representing abstract identifiers of clients and servers, respectively (when we implement this protocol, we might replace these abstract identifiers by network addresses).

 The *state* of the protocol model consists of two *relations*.
-The relation `link` tells us which clients are connected to which servers, while `semaphore` tells us which servers have their semaphore "up".
+The relation `link` tells us which clients are are holding the semaphores of which servers, while `semaphore` tells us which servers have their semaphore "up".

 The program contains a block code after the keywords `after init`.
 This code is executed just once when the protocol starts.
 It